Skip to content

 Installation

 Rye is built in Rust.
-It can either be manually compiled and installed or it can be installed from a binary distribution yet.
+It can either be manually compiled and installed or it can be installed from a binary distribution.
 It has support for Linux, macOS and Windows.

 Installing Rye

 Rye is installed per-user and self manages itself.
-It will install itself into a folder in your home directory and mange itself there.
+It will install itself into a folder in your home directory and manage itself there.

 curl -sSf https://rye-up.com/get | bash